alecmuffett/real-world-onion-sites/README.md

 - Stable sites, HTTP and/or HTTPS only

 # Theme
-This list is for substantial, commercial or social-good mainstream websites with onion presence.
+This list is for substantial, commercial-or-social-good mainstream websites with onion presence.

 - no sites for tech with less than (arbitrary) 10,000 users
 - no nudity, exploitation, drugs or sketchy-content sites